This is my photo album from the two Hungary Bee-eater Bonanza workshops in June 2016.

 Lake Tisza one of the highlights

-The lake is one of the highlights during my Hungary Bee-eater Bonanza.
+Lake Tisza is one of the highlights during my Hungary Bee-eater Bonanza.
 It is hard to explain why, but to be able to sit in a boat taking photos of the bird life that you find and approach is a great feeling.
 I know many people whom travel to Hungary to more or less just sit in hides for a week.
 That is not what I want to give my clients.
 Therefore, Lake Tisza is a revelation if you ask me and it gives you so much more.
 Just the pleasure to stay at the Whiskered Tern colony and watch everyday life is for me worth the trip.

 Hungary Bee-eater Bonanza 2017

 I have just planned one trip to Hungary next summer.
 You will find more info about that trip if you look under my workshops.
-I will start and promote it soon and I think it will fill up quickly as I only take three clients.Please enjoy the album.
+I will start and promote it soon and I think it will fill up quickly as I only take three clients.

-Mana Pools National Park 2017
+Mana Pools National Park 2018

-The Zambezi River 2017
+The Zambezi River 2018

-The Zambezi is one of the finest and least spoiled rivers in the world.
-The basin has some of Africa's finest national parks, and many valuable species, ecosystems and wilderness areas survive outside these parks as well.
+The Zambezi river is one of the finest and least spoiled rivers in the world.
+The basin has some of Africa's finest national parks, and many valuable species, ecosystems and wilderness areas survive thanks to the Zambezi river.